Urukunnu - Kadampattukonam Economic Corridor

 Buying land near the Urukunnu-Kadampattukonam corridor carries two regulatory hazards that most buyers treat as a single problem.
 They are not.

 The second hazard is specific to Kerala and applies to land both inside and outside the acquisition zone: the Kerala Conservation of Paddy Land and Wetland Act, 2008.
 This law prohibits the conversion or reclamation of any paddy land or wetland in Kerala.
 Every Local Level Monitoring Committee (LLMC) maintains a databank of notified paddy and wetland in its panchayat jurisdiction.
 If the land you are buying appears in that databank, construction or conversion is legally prohibited regardless of what the seller tells you.
-Only land classified as "unnotified" (listed in the Basic Tax Register but absent from the LLMC databank) can be converted through a formal application to the Revenue Divisional Officer under Section 27A of the Act, and even then, the RDO can require 10% of the plot to be set aside for water conservancy.
+Only land classified as "unnotified" (listed in the Basic Tax Register but absent from the LLMC databank) can be converted through a formal application to the Revenue Divisional Officer under Section 27A of the Act, and even then, the RDO (Revenue Divisional Officer) can require 10% of the plot to be set aside for water conservancy.

 The table below shows the key regulatory checkpoints that apply to land near this corridor.